numbbo/coco/docs/bbob-biobj/perf-assessment/source/index.rst

 Dealing with Unknown Optima
 ===========================

+.. note:: Why don't we just introduce the used indicator, as all assessment is based on it?
+It seems not necessary to introduce the 1001st time the definition of dominance.

 The equivalent of a global optimum in the multi-objective case is the set of Pareto-optimal or efficient solutions, also known as Pareto set.
 If we assume the search space to be :math:`\mathbb{R}^n` and the minimization of two objective